 Needless to say, while a thin, irritating towel can wreck the vibe of your bathroom, a truly decadent towel is essential for the spa effect.
 (Here’s my favorite bamboo towel.)

 You want to create a clean, elongated look.
 Kathleen explains that most people only tile from the floor halfway up the bathroom wall.
-“It might be cost-prohibitive to tile up to the ceiling,” she explains.
-“Or a client might want to hang a picture on the wall, which you can’t do so easily on tile.
-However, tiling from floor to ceiling is a really great way to provide a clean, uncluttered look that definitely soothes and relaxes.”
+“It might be cost-prohibitive to tile up to the ceiling throughout the whole bathroom,” she explains.
+“But consider doing it on one accent wall.
+Tiling from floor to ceiling is a really great way to provide a clean, uncluttered look that definitely soothes and relaxes.”

 For a step-by-step guide and tile calculator, see 10 Steps to Choosing the Perfect Bathroom Tile.